faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 Switch(config-vlan)# name <vlan's name>
 ```

-3) Assigning port to VLAN :
+3) Assigning a port to a VLAN :

 - By default, all the interface ports belong to VLAN 1 (Default VLAN).
-- *By default, the Administrative Mode of the port is dynamic auto, so the best practise is to change it to become a static port, whether in access mode or trunk mode*.
+- By default, the Administrative Mode of the port is dynamic auto, so the best practice is to change it to become a static port, an access port (access mode).

 ```bash
 Switch(config)# int FastEthernet 0/1